jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*sudo fdisk -l*](images/Chapter-11/fdisk/not-valid-partition.png "fdisk")

 The history of the Linux ```fdisk``` command goes way back.
 Stemming from the early 1990's hard drives at that time using the standard BIOS of the day were only allowed 4 __primary partitions__ on the operating system.
 At those times, hard drives were small, and devices were expensive, and things we take for granted now, like optical drives, didn't really exist, so 4 primary partitions was thought to be more than anyone would ever need.
 A primary partition could be broken up into an __extended partition__.
 Then each __extended partition__ could be further sub-divided into as many __logical partitions__ that fit on the drive.
 At that time only one __primary partition__ could be active (or bootable and seeable) at a time, all other primary partitions would be hidden from the currently active operating system.
 In this world ```fdisk``` was built, hence its concern with partitioning.
-There has been an improvement since 2000 called LVM, which is covered and thankfully used almost exclusively now by default.
+There has been an improvement since 2000 called LVM, which is covered and thankfully used exclusively now by default.

 To work/modify a device that has no existing partitions (say ```sdb``` in the image above).
 From the TLDP documentation regarding how to use ```fdisk```: [^ch11f122].  `fdisk` is started by typing (as root) fdisk device at the command prompt.
 Device might be something like /dev/hda or /dev/sda (see Section 2.1.1).
 The basic fdisk commands you need are: